evereux/flicket/README.md

 # Initial Set Up
 1. Create your database and a database user that will access the flicket database.
-2. Edit config.py username password defaults for your admin and database users.
+2. Edit config.py username password for your flicket database user.
 3. Do __not__ leave the password defaults as is.
 4. If you are using a database server other than MySQL you can easily switch to that by editing the db_type value.
 See [SQLAlchemy documentation](http://docs.sqlalchemy.org/en/latest/core/engines.html)